Introducing the Event Gateway

 - 3rd party to 3rd party message routing: An event gateway aids in integrating distinct systems, transforming payloads, and monitoring traffic.
 For instance, if one needs to integrate a Continuous Integration platform with an unsupported instant messaging application, an Event Gateway avoids having to host a service only for that purpose.

-- Messaging service for serverless applications: If you’re building an event-driven serverless architecture, you are bought into pay-as-you-go managed services.
+- Messaging broker for serverless applications: If you’re building an event-driven serverless architecture, you are bought into pay-as-you-go managed services.
 An Event Gateway sits at the core of your serverless architecture as a central hub for all asynchronous communication.

 Features of an Event Gateway